Need Help With Hormones in Erie?

 Typically, when patients ask if we work with hormones, they are talking about sex hormones; Estrogen, Progesterone, and Testosterone.
+Contact our functional medicine team in Erie today to schedule an appointment.
 These sex hormones are what we will concentrate on in this section.

 About every 28 days, the ovaries (which hold the eggs) get a signal from the brain that it’s time to get some eggs ready for fertilization.
 Anywhere from just a few to a few hundred eggs begin to mature inside sacs called follicles.
 After 12 days, one egg has moved to the outer surface of the ovary, and the follicle bursts releasing the egg into the fallopian tube for its journey to the uterus.
 Estrogen is the dominant hormone during this phase of the cycle and signals the uterus to also start the buildup of tissue and blood so that it will be prepared for the egg.